Data- and Variance-dependent Regret Bounds for Online Tabular MDPs

 Subsequent works further aggregate $\Var^\star$ along trajectories and consider total-variance measures. \citet{zhou2023sharp,zhang2024settling} define an unconditional total variance, while \citet{chen2025sharp} introduce a conditional total variance,

-In our setting, $\V$ and $\Varmax$ correspond to $\Var_{\max}$ and $\Var_{\max}^c$, respectively, and can be interpreted as natural variance measures for MDPs with known transitions.
+where $\bar q^\pi(s',a' \mid s)$ denotes the occupancy of $(s',a')$ over the entire trajectory conditioned on visiting state $s$.
+In our setting, $\V$ and $\Varmax$ are analogous to $\Var_{\max}$ and $\Var_{\max}^c$, respectively, and can be interpreted as natural variance measures for MDPs with known transitions.
 Since we consider known transitions, the second term of $\Var^\star(s,a)$ is unnecessary and can be omitted.
 Moreover, $\Varmax$ is defined using conditional occupancy measures $q^{\pi}(s',a'\mid s,a)$ and captures variance only after visiting $(s,a)$, whereas $\Var_{\max}^c$ aggregates variance over the entire trajectory by conditioning on the event of visiting state $s$.
 As a consequence, our variance measures are $H^2$-sharper than those based on $\Var^\star(s,a)$.
 Moreover, unlike $\Var_{\max}^c$, our $\Varmax(s)$ is state-dependent, resulting in a more refined and potentially smaller regret bound.

 The correspondence between $\V$ and $\Var_{\max}$, $\Varmax$ and $\Var_{\max}^c$ can also be seen from regret bounds.
 Our variance-dependent leading term scales as $O(\sqrt{\V T})$, mirroring the $O(\sqrt{\Var_{\max}T})$ dependence in \citet{zhou2023sharp}.
-In gap-dependent regret bounds, variance typically appears as a multiplicative coefficient of the suboptimality gap: in our bound this coefficient is $H\Varmax(s)$ (whose worst-case values matches that of~\citealt{dann2023best}), while \citet{simchowitz2019non} use $H\Q^\star$ and \citet{chen2025sharp} use $\min\{H^2,\Var_{\max}^c\}$.
+In gap-dependent regret bounds, variance typically appears as a multiplicative coefficient of the suboptimality gap: in our bound this coefficient is $H\Varmax(s)$ (whose worst-case value matches that of~\citealt{dann2023best}), while \citet{simchowitz2019non} use $H\Q^\star$ and \citet{chen2025sharp} use $\min\{H^2,\Var_{\max}^c\}$.